herokk1/herokk1/README.md

 ### Good to see you here!

 My name is Daniel Lucas, I'm currently studying Web Development and this is where I post most of my codes, feel free to check it out!
+Personal favorite languages are Javascript followed by CSS, where i can feel my codes having personality and life.

 Besides coding, I also like Heavy metal, Pixel art and Coffe.